prateeksawhney97/prateeksawhney97/README.md

 ### LinkedIn - [https://www.linkedin.com/in/prateek-sawhney-a0b134131/](https://www.linkedin.com/in/prateek-sawhney-a0b134131/ )
 ### Medium - [https://sawhney-prateek97.medium.com/](https://sawhney-prateek97.medium.com/)

 Hey there!
 Welcome to my GitHub profile!
-I'm an AI Engineer and Data Engineer with a passion for creating innovative solutions in **Machine Learning, Computer Vision, and Natural Language Processing**.
+I'm an Artificial Intelligence Engineer and Data Engineer with a passion for creating innovative solutions in **Machine Learning, Computer Vision, and Natural Language Processing**.
 Whether it's building powerful AI models or creating data engineering pipelines or solutions, I'm always working on projects that make an impact.

 I also teach Artificial Intelligence concepts through my **LinkedIn Learning** courses, sharing knowledge with a wide community of learners.